Tualatin Valley Physical Therapy, LLC BBB Business Review

 Restore the spring in your step with personalized care focused on your goals.

 At Tualatin Valley Physical Therapy, care is delivered one-on-one with a Doctor of Physical Therapy and tailored to your activity level, from daily walking to high-demand sports.
+We identify the root cause, work together, and develop personalized strategies to help you regain strength, mobility, and efficient mechanics so you can trust your ankle again and return to your normal movement.

-Common Types of Foot and Ankle Conditions We Treat
+Common Foot and Ankle Conditions We Treat

 Ankle Sprains (Acute or “Old” Sprains That Never Fully Healed)